dansholds/grapple-comps-min/content/posts/13919-building-champions-cup-2024.md

  Brazilian Jiu-Jitsu Gi Tournament

-Where: Iron Springs Elementary School
+Where- Iron Springs Elementary School

-Address: 235 N 4050 W, Cedar City, UT 84720
+Address- 235 N 4050 W, Cedar City, UT 84720

 To register for the event, you must create a SMOOTHCOMP account and a fighter profile for each person competing.

 **FIRST, REGISTER TO EVENT.
-AFTER CHOOSING YOUR DIVISION, YOU CAN CHOOSE OF ONE OF THREE DONATION OPTIONS TOWARDS OUR NONPROFIT ORGANIZATION: GOLD,SILVER OR BRONZE.***
+AFTER CHOOSING YOUR DIVISION, YOU CAN CHOOSE OF ONE OF THREE DONATION OPTIONS TOWARDS OUR NONPROFIT ORGANIZATION- GOLD,SILVER OR BRONZE.***

 Registration ends on February 27st at 3pm.